open-policy-agent/opa-control-plane/docs/guide-deploy-as-a-service.md

 ## OCP Server

 The OCP server is fairly straightforward to setup, there is a docker [image](#docker-image) provided and you can configure it with one or more configuration files.
 In this case we will use multiple configuration files in a configmap to do the configuration.
 One important piece of configuration is the token setup for accessing the OCP API.
-Details of this configuration can be found in the [Authorization and permissions](permissions.md) section, we will do a basic setup adds an admin and viewer API token:
+Details of this configuration can be found in the [Authentication and permissions](./authentication.md) section, we will do a basic setup adds an admin and viewer API token:

 ```yaml
 tokens: